feathersjs/docs/why/features.md

 # Features

-Feathers provides a lot of the things that you need for building modern wweb and mobile applications.
+Feathers provides a lot of the things that you need for building modern web and mobile applications.
 Here are some of the things that you get out of the box with Feathers.
-All of them are optional so you can choose exactly what yu need.
+All of them are optional so you can choose exactly what you need.
 No more, no less.

 We like to think of Feathers as a _"batteries included but easily swappable"_ framework.